kilianp07/v2g/core/dispatch/README.md

     metrics.NopSink{},
     eventbus.New(),
     nil, // FleetDiscovery
+    logger.NopLogger{},
+    nil, // LearningTuner
 )
 ```

+Passing a custom tuner allows the dispatcher weights to adapt automatically
+after each dispatch based on historical results.

 `SmartDispatcher` exposes weighting factors that can be tuned per signal type.
 Its features are normalized so weights are easier to interpret.
 You can also